-I first met Dave Asprey at the 2012 Quantified Self conference, where he gave several talks (“Using Software to Exercise your brain & grow focus” and “Data Does not Lie: Orgasm vs. Performance”).
+I first met fellow biohacker and Bulletproof founder Dave Asprey at the 2012 Quantified Self conference, where he gave several talks (“Using Software to Exercise Your Brain and Grow Focus” and “Data Does not Lie: Orgasm vs. Performance”).
 He was a popular guy, and attracted a large crowd wanting to talk to him wherever he went.

 Which brings me to the topic of this post – the “Bulletproof” diet.
 Taking many queues from the popular Paleo/caveman diet, the Bulletproof Diet could be called an “upgraded” Paleo diet.
 The premise is simple – eat a high (healthy!)-fat, low carb diet, getting 50-60% of calories from healthy fats, 20% from protein, and the rest from vegetables.